 What is the treatment for CJD?

-Currently, there is no specific medication or cure for CJD.
-Care involves relieving symptoms and making the patient as comfortable as possible.
+There is no specific medication or cure for CJD.
+Treatment involves relieving symptoms to make the patient as comfortable as possible.

 How can CJD be prevented?

-People with CJD or people at increased risk should never donate blood, tissues, or organs.
+People with CJD and people who are at increased risk for getting CJD because of their family history of CJD should never donate blood, tissues, or organs.

 Caregivers of CJD patients should use good hygiene, including:

-Avoid getting cut or stuck with items (e.g., needles) that may be contaminated with body fluids.
+- Avoid getting cut or stuck with items (e.g., needles) that might be contaminated with body fluids.

-If a CJD patient’s body fluids gets on someone else’s skin, then wash the affected area with detergent, rinse well with warm water (avoid scrubbing), rinse the site with a 1:9 dilution of bleach for 1 minute, and then rinse again with water.
-If a CJD patient’s body fluids get into someone else’s eye or mucous membranes, then rinse well with saline or tap water.
+- If a CJD patient’s body fluids get on someone else’s skin, wash the affected area with detergent, rinse well with warm water (avoid scrubbing), rinse the site with a 1:10 dilution of bleach for 1 minute (for maximum safety), and then rinse again with water.
+If a CJD patient’s body fluids get into someone else’s eye or mouth, rinse well with saline (for eye) or tap water (for mouth).

 What is the relationship of CJD to “Mad Cow Disease”?

-The disease that is referred to as “Mad Cow Disease” is a disease that occurs in cattle and is technically called bovine spongiform encephalopathy (BSE).
-Some people who have eaten meat from cattle with BSE have gotten a disease that looks like CJD but is caused by a different prion.
-This disease has been named ‘variant CJD’ (vCJD) and has been diagnosed in about 200 people in the world.
-In the US, only three cases of vCJD have been diagnosed; all in people who grew up and were exposed to BSE outside the US.
-The US Department of Agriculture has developed measures to screen cattle so BSE-infected animals are excluded from the food chain and their tissues cannot infect other animals or humans.
+“Mad Cow Disease” or bovine spongiform encephalopathy (BSE) is a disease that occurs in cattle.
+Some people who have eaten meat from cattle infected with BSE have gotten a disease that is similar to CJD but is caused by a different prion.
+This disease is called ‘variant CJD’ (vCJD) and has been diagnosed in about 200 people worldwide.
+In the United States, only four cases of vCJD have been diagnosed; all in people who grew up and were exposed to BSE outside the United States.
+The U.S. Department of Agriculture has developed measures to screen cattle so BSE-infected animals are excluded from the food chain and their tissues cannot infect other animals or humans.

-3) Visit the Centers for Disease Control and Prevention website at http://www.cdc.gov/ncidod/dvrd/cjd/.
+- Visit the Centers for Disease Control and Prevention website at the CDC's page on CJD.